sparkbox/standard/code-style/scss/README.md

 #### Elements

-This is where we define styling for bare HTML elements (like H1, A, etc.).
+This is where we define styling for bare HTML elements (`h1`, `a`, etc.).
 These elements come with default styling from the browser, so we can redefine them here.

 #### Objects

-Objects are class-based selectors that define undecorated design patterns, for example [the media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) (a pattern with an image on the left and descriptive content on the right, like a Tweet for example) from OOCSS.
+Objects are class-based selectors that define undecorated design patterns like layout or spacing pattens.
+An example of an undecorated design pattern would be [the media object pattern](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) (a pattern with an image on the left and descriptive content on the right, like a Tweet for example) from OOCSS.

 #### Components

 This section is where we define our specific UI components.
 This is where the majority of our work takes place, and our UI components are often composed of Objects and Components.
+A component could be a button, or a textarea, or even a hero section.

 #### Utilities

-Utilities are helper classes with the ability to override anything that goes before it in the triangle.
+Utilities, sometimes called trumps, are helper classes with the ability to override anything that goes before it in the triangle.
+Since these classes have an overriding nature, we use a prefix of `.util` on the class name to help communicate their purpose in larger projects (see more about this in our [Namespacing](#Namespacing) section).
 Utility classes are very specific.
 Sometimes we use utility classes to set up spacing systems, which would consist of creating classes for certain sizes of padding or margin to be used anywhere on the site, or to establish a hide helper class that our JavaScript can interact with to toggle the visibility of elements.

 ---

 ## Namespacing

-We namespace to articulate what class names we wrote.
-As with the [class naming section above](#Class-Naming-Theory), namespacing is a useful tool to describe what kind of class this is and how it functions.
-Also, like class naming, the more information in the namespace, the easier it is to comprehend for future developers.
+As with the [class naming section above](#Class-Naming-Theory), namespacing is a useful tool to describe the kind of class it is and how it functions.
+Also like class naming, the more information in the namespace, the easier it is to comprehend for future developers.
+In cases where you're working on existing code, it's important to know the difference between what your team wrote and what already existed in the codebase.
+Namespaces are an important communication tool to identify the classes that your team is creating and working on.

 A namespace title should consist of more than one character but no more than four characters.
 One character rarely provides enough information to describe the type of class, and more than four characters cause the namespace to compete with the class name.
-Namespaces should be quick to comprehend but only act as an aid to define the type of styles that will exist and how they function.
+For example, a class name prefix of `.c-` could mean component, or color, or anything else.
+Including just two more characters `.cmp-` makes it much easier to understand that we're looking at the class for a component.
+Namespaces should be quick to comprehend, and act as an aid to define the type of styles that will exist and how they function.

 Our namespacing is derived from the ITCSS section the class belongs in.
 Since settings, tools, generic, and elements are only used in file naming (and usually use the whole title in the file name), we have only defined ITCSS prefixes for the sections used for class naming: